rails/webpacker/README.md

 *  If you get this error `ENOENT: no such file or directory - node-sass` on Heroku or elsewhere during `assets:precompile` or `bundle exec rails webpacker:compile` then you would need to rebuild node-sass.
-It's a bit weird error, basically, it can't find the `node-sass` binary.
+It's a bit of a weird error;
+basically, it can't find the `node-sass` binary.
-An easy solution is to create a postinstall hook - `npm rebuild node-sass` in `package.json` and that will ensure `node-sass` is rebuild whenever you install any new modules.
+An easy solution is to create a postinstall hook - `npm rebuild node-sass` in `package.json` and that will ensure `node-sass` is rebuilt whenever you install any new modules.

 ##### Can't find hello_react.js in manifest.json